blockspacer/flex_squarets_plugin/README.md

 Note that generated code appends data to `mystring` via '+=', so `mystring` can not be const.

-Don not forget about indentation and '\n' as newline:
+Do not forget about indentation and '\n' as newline:

 ```cpp
   // will add extra spaces and newlines